codehearts/shpy/CONTRIBUTING.md

 ## :alembic: Testing

 Your code can be tested under multiple shells using the Docker image.
-To run tests with all supported shells, as well as the analysis tools, you can run Docker compose as follows:
+To run tests with all supported shells, as well as the analysis tools and code coverage, you can run Docker compose as follows:

 ```sh
 docker-compose up --build \
   && docker-compose ps | grep -v 'Exit 0'
 ```

+If any services show a non-zero exit state, you can view the output from that service with `docker-compose logs <service>` (e.g. `docker-compose logs shellcheck`)

+Code coverage results will be available in the `coverage/` directory at the root of the repo.
+Opening `coverage/index.html` gives you a web interface to the results

 To run tests under a specific shell, or to run a specific analysis tool, you can run one of the following commands: